-Ibuprofen is a propionic acid derivative, non-steroidal anti-inflammatory drug (NSAID) with analgesic, anti-inflammatory and antipyretic effects.
-The drug's therapeutic effects as a NSAID are thought to result from its inhibitory effect on the enzyme cyclo-oxygenase, which results in a marked reduction in prostaglandin synthesis.
+Ibuprofen is a propionic acid derivative, non-steroidal anti-inflammatory drug (NSAID) with analgesic, anti-inflammatory and anti-pyretic effects.
+The drug's therapeutic effect as a non-steroidal anti-inflammatory drug is thought to result from its inhibitory activity on the enzyme cyclo-oxygenase, which results in a marked reduction in prostaglandin synthesis.
 These properties provide symptomatic relief of inflammation, pain and fever.

 Experimental data suggest that ibuprofen may competitively inhibit the effect of low dose acetylsalicylic acid/aspirin on platelet aggregation when they are dosed concomitantly.
 Some pharmacodynamics studies show that, when single doses of ibuprofen 400mg were taken within 8 h before or within 30 min after immediate release acetylsalicylic acid/aspirin dosing (81mg), a decreased effect of acetylsalicylic acid/aspirin on the formation of thromboxane or platelet aggregation occurred.
-Although there are uncertainties regarding extrapolation of these data to the clinical situation the possibility that regular, long-term use of ibuprofen may reduce the cardioprotective effect of low-dose acetylsalicylic acid/aspirin cannot be excluded.
+Although there are uncertainties regarding extrapolation of these data to the clinical situation, the possibility that regular, long-term use of ibuprofen may reduce the cardioprotective effect of low-dose acetylsalicylic acid/aspirin cannot be excluded.
 No clinically relevant effect is considered to be likely for occasional ibuprofen use (see section 4.5).